tamunoWoks/Business_Intelligence_with_PowerBI/Part1.md

 Administrative, member, or contributor access grants you access to exploring, designing, building, and sharing capabilities within Edit view.
 Users who access the reports created by these users can interact with reports in Read-Only mode.
 That means they can’t edit it, they can only view the output.

 Reports created by privileged users are accessible under a workspace’s Reports tab.
 Each report represents a single-page visualization, which means it’s based on only one dataset.

+#### Dashboards:
+Power BI dashboard, also known as **Canvas**, brings your data story to life.
+Think of it as a blank canvas.
+As you build your reports, widgets, tiles, and key performance indicators (KPIs) over time, you pin the relevant ones to the dashboard to create a single visualization.

+The dashboard represents the large dataset that you feel covers your topic at a glance.
+As such, it can help you make decisions, support you in monitoring data, or make it possible for you to drill down in your dataset by applying different visualization options.

+To access a particular dashboard, you must first open a workspace and then click the Dashboards tab.
+Keep in mind that every dashboard represents a customized view of an underlying dataset.

+If you own a dashboard, you have permission to edit it.
+Otherwise, you have only read-only access.
+You can share a dashboard with others, but they may not be able to save any changes.